 One of the first considerations in buying a toothbrush is cost.
 When you have to change your toothbrush/toothbrush head every 3 months, an electric one can seem to be more expensive.
-But once you’ve bought the device, which starts from £20, it is only the heads you need to change, and if you wait for an offer, you can usually get them for around £2 per head and the more you buy the cheaper they get.
-For a decent manual toothbrush you’re usually looking at £1.50 upwards, if you can find a special offer; so with a marginal difference of 17p a month, this should be one of the lesser considerations.
+But once you’ve bought the device, which starts from £20, it is only the heads you need to change, and if you wait for an offer, you can usually get them for around £2 per head, with the more you buy the cheaper they get.
+For a decent manual toothbrush you’re usually looking at £1.50 upwards, if you can find a special offer.
+So, with a marginal difference of 17p a month, this should be one of the lesser considerations.

 Manual vs. electric is just as much about preference as anything else.
 Some people simply find electric toothbrushes more difficult to manoeuvre and don’t find them as flexible.
 Others find the bristles are harder on a manual toothbrush and some of the heads available on the electric ones, with plastic bits, are to hard and uncomfortable.
 Thankfully there is a variety of heads available with both.
-Generally speaking, manual toothbrushes will have large heads that sweep over the teeth whilst electric ones have smaller ones that work with the motion of the brush- both have different height bristles in an attempt to reach deep between the teeth.
+Generally speaking, manual toothbrushes will have large heads that sweep over the teeth whilst electric ones have smaller ones that work with the motion of the brush, with different height bristles in an attempt to reach deep between the teeth too.

-Most dentists do recommend an electric toothbrush because of the multi actions they offer and because they do a lot of the work for you.
-A leading cause of gum disease is poor oral health, so a good routine is essential in keeping you healthy (and it isn’t just about your gums or keeping your teeth) and a brush that can do it for you, takes some of that pressure off of you.
+Most dentists do recommend an electric toothbrush because of the multiple actions they offer and because they do a lot of the work for you.
+A leading cause of gum disease is poor oral health, so a good routine is essential in keeping you healthy- it isn’t just about your gums or keeping your teeth, it also keeps your heart healthy!
+An electric toothbrush can do it for you, takes some of that pressure off of you.

 “Studies comparing the two types indicate that brushing with an electric toothbrush is slightly more likely to help you achieve good oral health in the long-term, compared with manual brushes.
 As people tend to underbrush – at least two minutes is recommended with a fluoride toothpaste – an electric brush with a timer makes this easier.